Mozaffar ad-Din Shah Qajar

-Mozaffar ad-Din Shah Qajar (مظفرالدین شاه قاجار; 23 March 1853 – 3 January 1907) was the fifth Qajar shah of Iran, reigning from 1896 until his death in 1907.
+Mozaffar ad-Din Shah Qajar (مظفرالدین شاه قاجار; 23 March 1853 – 8 January 1907) was the fifth Qajar shah of Iran, reigning from 1896 until his death in 1907.
 He is often credited with the creation of the Persian Constitution of 1906, which he approved of in one of his final acts as shah.

 Biography

 Mozaffar ad-Din was born on 23 March 1853 in Tehran, the capital of Iran.
 He was the fourth son of Naser al-Din Shah Qajar.
-His mother was Shokouh al-Saltaneh, a daughter of Fath-Ali Mirza and a granddaughter of the second Qajar shah Fath-Ali Shah.
+His mother was Shokouh al-Saltaneh, a daughter of Fathollah Mirza and a granddaughter of the second Qajar shah Fath-Ali Shah.

 Mozaffar al-Din was named crown prince and sent as governor to the northern province of Azerbaijan in 1861.
 His father, Naser al-Din Shah ruled Iran for close to 48 years.
 Mozaffar al-Din spent his 35 years as crown prince in the pursuit of pleasure; his relations with his father were frequently strained, and he was not consulted in important matters of state.
 Thus, when he ascended the throne in May 1896, he was unprepared for the burdens of office.

 At Mozaffar al-Din's accession, Iran faced a financial crisis, with annual governmental expenditures far in excess of revenues as a result of the policies of his father.
 During his reign, Mozzafar ad-Din attempted some reforms of the central treasury; however, the previous debt incurred by the Qajar court, owed to both England and Russia, significantly undermined this effort.
 He furthered this debt by borrowing even more funds from Britain, France, and Russia.
 These later loans were used to pay earlier loans rather than create new economic developments.
-In 1908, oil was discovered in Iran but Mozzaffar ad-Din had already awarded William Knox D'Arcy, a British subject, the rights to oil in most of the country in 1901.
+In 1901, Mozzaffar ad-Din signed the D'Arcy Concession, granting William Knox D'Arcy, a British subject, the exclusive rights to oil in most of the country.
+In 1908, oil was finally discovered at a site in Masjed Soleyman.